-Jason and Ron went outside with Devin to eat their lunches and talk.
+Jason and Ron joined up with Devin to eat their lunches and talk outside.
 They went to the same spot at the west end of building 400 that they suggested for his lunchtime meeting with Tiffany on Thursday.
 Devin seemed a bit nervous.

 Jason smiled “Tiffany, she’s the girl who’s working on finding you a boyfriend, would like to meet with you tomorrow at lunch, where we are right now.
 This is a quiet spot and it’s private.
 Hardly anyone comes here during lunch.”